 Place chocolate chips into a glass mixing bowl, and set aside.

-On stovetop, bring heavy whipping cream, hop cones, and butter to a light simmer.
+On stovetop, bring heavy whipping cream, hop cones, sugar, and butter to a light simmer.
 Remove from heat, allow to steep for 10 minutes.
 Once steeping time is complete, bring to just a simmer again.

 Strain hot cream mixture into bowl of chocolate chips, discarding hop cones/leaves.
 Let sit for 3-5 minutes.
 Starting in the middle of the bowl, slowly start stirring the chocolate and cream until all of the chocolate is melted the cream disappeared into it – it should be smooth.